gooseyinc/ppdioo/README.md

 # ppdioo

-A pure package receives netplan on SDN Controller forwards to NATS.IO
+ppdioo is a Pure Rust application that retrieves a netplan from an SDN Controller via NETCONF and forwards it to NATS.IO.